 Cataracts are a clouding of the lens of the eye, much like looking through a camera with a dirty or smudged lens, or a car windshield covered in pollen.
 In diabetic patients, these occur as a result of the increased blood sugar in the body.
 Cataracts are usually thought of as an “over 40” disease that develops slowly, but those with diabetes can develop them at any age and can go from clear to cloudy very rapidly.

 How Can Diabetic Eye Problems Be Avoided?

-According to the American Academy of Ophthalmology, 6 out of 10 diabetic patients are not getting their annual eye exams that could potentially save their sight.
-A yearly eye exam can prevent 95 percent of vision loss due to diabetes related issues.
+According to the American Academy of Ophthalmology, 6 out of 10 diabetic patients are not getting their annual eye exams which could potentially save their sight.
+A yearly eye exam can prevent 95 percent of vision loss due to diabetes-related issues.